dengxinb2315/CCEP-sRNA/README.md

 # CCEP-sRNA
-Study of pan-sRNome and regulatory mechanisms in pseudomonas aeruginosa reveals virulence-related functions of small non-coding RNAs
+Study of pan-sRNome and regulatory mechanisms in pseudomonas aeruginosa reveals virulence-related functions of small non-coding RNAs.
+Please ENJOY!

 We uploaded
 ## code